daviddalpiaz/bsl/linear-regression.md

 <img src="linear-regression_files/figure-html/unnamed-chunk-72-1.png" width="1152" style="display: block; margin: auto;" />

 We immediately notice three variables that have a strong correlation with `Rating`: `Income`, `Limit`, and `Balance`.
-Based on this, we evaluate five candidate models.
+Based on this, we evaluate five candidate models.^[You might be wondering, aren't there about a million different candidate models we could consider if we included things like engineered variables and interactions?
+Yup!
+Because of this, we'll look at some variable selection techniques, as well as some algorithms that avoid this issue to a certain extent.]

 ```r